This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 addreress of x in src: 00007FFEF434C000

 Oh, the results are still different.
-I realized my guess was wrong.
-After much research, I couldn’t find why.
-Later, I got the answer by asking in the C++ group on TG.
+I realized my hypothesis was flawed.
+But after searching for a long time, I couldn’t find out why.
+Later, I asked in a C++ group on TG and finally got the answer.

-Simply put, ELF does not distinguish which .so a symbol comes from; it uses the first loaded one, so multiple inline variables use the first loaded one.
-However, the PE file’s symbol table specifies which dll a symbol is imported from, meaning if a variable is dllexported, the dll will always use its own variable.
-Even if multiple dlls dllexport the same variable, they cannot be merged; the format of dlls on Windows inherently prevents this.
+Simply put, in ELF, it doesn’t distinguish which .so a symbol comes from; it uses whichever is loaded first.
+So, when encountering multiple inline variables, it uses the first one loaded.
+However, the symbol table of PE files specifies which dll a certain symbol is imported from.
+This means that as long as a variable is dllexported, that DLL will definitely use its own variable.
+Even if multiple dlls simultaneously dllexport the same variable, they cannot be merged; the DLL format on Windows restricts this from happening.

-The issue of symbol resolution during dynamic library linking is actually much more complex, with many other scenarios, such as actively loading dynamic libraries via dlopen and other functions.
-If time permits, I may write a dedicated article to analyze this issue; for now, I won’t elaborate further.
+The problem of symbol resolution during dynamic library linking can actually be much more complex, with many other scenarios, such as actively loading dynamic libraries via functions like dlopen.
+If I have time later, I might write a dedicated article to analyze this issue, so I won’t elaborate further here.

-Why ensure the uniqueness of “singleton” variables?
-Here, I use the C++ standard library as an example.
+Why is it necessary to ensure the uniqueness of ‘singleton’ variables?
+Let’s take the C++ standard library as an example.

-We know that type_info can distinguish different types at runtime, and the standard library’s std::function and std::any rely on it for type erasure.
-Its constructor and operator= are deleted, and we can only obtain the corresponding type_info object reference via typeid(T), with object creation handled by the compiler.
+As we all know, type_info can be used to distinguish different types at runtime, and type-erasure facilities like std::function and std::any in the standard library rely on it for implementation.
+Its constructor and operator= are deleted, so we can only obtain a reference to the corresponding type_info object via typeid(T), with object creation handled by the compiler.

-Doesn’t this fully conform to the Singleton Pattern?
+Well, doesn’t that perfectly fit the Singleton Pattern?
 The next question is, how does the compiler determine if two type_info objects are the same?
-A typical implementation is as follows:
+A typical implementation is as follows

 #if _PLATFORM_SUPPORTS_UNIQUE_TYPEINFO